 Thickness and Size

 Plywood is available in different thicknesses and sizes, the most common being 6, 8, 12 and 18mm thicknesses and 8’x4’, 7’x4, 6’x4’ sizes, to suit for different applications.

 Cost of Plywood varies depending upon the type, size, thickness and brand.
 Generally, it ranges from Rs.70 to Rs.125 and more per square foot in Indian Market at the time of publication of this blog.

 Advantages of Using Plywood

 Plywood is an excellent alternative to real wood for making furniture as it is cheaper and doesn’t get warped or shrunk in the long run.
 Apart from these benefits, the biggest advantage is that it can be pasted with variety of finishes ranging from a simple vinyl paper to a metal sheet, to get the desired look.
-Finishes not only make your plywood surfaces durable and able to withstand harsh weather but also allow you to match them to the elements in your landscape.
+These finishes not only make your plywood surfaces durable, but also allow you to match them to the elements in your landscape.